Kakamay Movement

 For the Future

-Through Filipino Sign Language advocacy, TESDA–TVET transformation, TSU–PQF alignment initiatives, university partnerships, and national systems collaboration, we continue building a future where accessibility is embedded in the structure of society.
+Through advocacy for the Deaf community, Filipino Sign Language promotion, TESDA–TVET transformation, TSU–PQF alignment initiatives, university partnerships, and national systems collaboration, we continue building a future where accessibility is embedded in the structure of society.

 Empowering hands.
 Building inclusive futures.